ForRepoForks/OMS-Refactor/docs/REFACTOR_REVIEW.md

 ## Overall Summary and Next Steps

 ### Summary of Findings
-- The refactor has achieved a strong separation of concerns: controllers are thin, business logic is in services, and DTOs are used for all API contracts.
+- The refactor has achieved a strong separation of concerns: controllers are thin, all business and reporting logic is in services, and DTOs are used for all API contracts.
+- Reporting/invoice logic is now fully extracted to a dedicated service (`OrderReportingService`) and uses unified DTOs.
+- All DTOs are now shared and unified; `PagedResult<T>` is used for both orders and products.
 - Validation, error handling, and mapping are standardized and robust.
 - CI/CD pipeline is modernized, with improved migration checks and feedback for all branches.
-- Testability is greatly improved: most logic is now easily unit/integration testable.
+- Testability is greatly improved: most logic is now easily unit/integration testable, including reporting endpoints.
 - All high-impact technical debt and maintainability issues identified in REFACTOR_TODO.md have been addressed or are clearly marked for future work.

 ### Actionable Next Steps
-1. **(Optional) Further Decouple Controllers:**
-   - Move any remaining direct data access from controllers to services for complete encapsulation (see ProductsController notes).
-   - Ensure all output uses DTOs (e.g., unify ProductResponseDto usage).
-2. **Reporting Logic Refactor:**
-   - Extract invoice/report logic from OrdersController into dedicated service(s) and DTOs for consistency and testability.
-3. **Test Coverage:**
+1. **Test Coverage:**
    - Ensure all new/changed business logic and DTOs are covered by unit and integration tests (TDD-first for future changes).
    - Add serialization/contract tests for all DTOs.
-4. **Documentation and API Clarity:**
+2. **Documentation and API Clarity:**
    - Add or update Swagger/OpenAPI docs and ensure XML summaries are present for all public API endpoints and DTOs.
-5. **DevOps and Security:**
+3. **DevOps and Security:**
    - Move sensitive credentials to GitHub secrets for CI/CD.
    - Enforce code formatting and static analysis in CI (e.g., .editorconfig, dotnet format, analyzers).
-6. **Future Refactoring:**
+4. **Future Refactoring:**
    - See "Future Refactoring" in REFACTOR_TODO.md for additional opportunities (API versioning, navigation property review, test isolation, etc.).

 ---